Sweet dreams! 8 habits to ensure a good night's sleep

 Incorporating a shower or bath into your bedtime routine is another way to ensure your body’s temperature is well-adjusted to falling asleep.
 One study found that taking a bath or shower one to two hours before bedtime aids your natural circadian process and improves your sleep.
 To keep your routine environmentally friendly, consider making your bedtime bath or shower the only one of the day.

 “Isn’t it nice to think that tomorrow is a new day with no mistakes in it yet?” - L.M.
 Montgomery, Canadian writer

-Make a sleep diary and jot down a summary of your day, including significant events, thoughts and feelings.
+Make a sleep diary and jot down a summary of your day, including significant events, thoughts, and feelings.
 Build it into your bedtime routine and use this opportunity to reflect and hit the restart button.
 Use each evening to finish the ‘chapter’ of that day, turn the page, and start another.Instead of lying awake with your mind racing, this practice will help your mind let go and positively focus on the next day.
-What’s more, getting into the habit of writing before bed will help you clarify, prioritise and accomplish your most important tasks.
+What’s more, getting into the habit of writing before bed will help you clarify, prioritize and accomplish your most important tasks.

 “Gratitude is not only the greatest of virtues, but the parent of all the others.” - Cicero

 Make a list of three positive thoughts per day.
 Say ‘thank you’ more often, and you will receive more gratitude and recognition in return.
 Do it with sincerity, no matter how small the accomplishment.
 Those who consistently express gratitude are more aware of the beneficial things that life has to offer, as well as being in a better position to identify those things.
 Simply put, when you express your gratitude, it is reflected throughout your work and social circles, and colleagues and team members will enjoy working with you more.